-The KWIC concordance view of the tokens of a type/subtype shows right-handed signs with a gloss in the upper line (r), for left-handed signs in the inferior line (l).
+The KWIC concordance view of the tokens of a type/subtype shows right-handed signs with a gloss in the upper line (r), for left-handed signs in the lower line (l).
 For two-handed signs, there is no separating line and the gloss fills both slots (cf. fig. 2).

+Frankfurt dgskorpus_fra_07 18-30m

+I1 TO-LOVE-STH1 TO-NEED1 LONG-TIME4A TO-TINKER1B^ DISCUSSION1A

+TIME1

-Frankfurt dgskorpus_fra_07 18-30m like it that is takes some time and some discussing to understand each other.
-I1 TO-LOVE-STH1 TO-NEED1 LONG-TIME4A TO-TINKER1B^ DISCUSSION1A TIME1 [MG] brauch zei{t} lang [N /IG]
+[MG] brauch zei{t} lang [N /IG]